 The problem of mobile loans is that they are not regulated and the interest rates are often too high than bank loans.

 As a result, bigger loans attract huge interest making it hard to pay the loan in full in the agreed repayment period.

 Since most mobile loans should be paid in one month, most people find themselves listed on CRB for late payment.

 Being blacklisted on CRB can hinder you from getting loans from other institutions.

 5. Mortgage loan

 A mortgage plan is a perfect idea if used honestly and faithfully.
 It can also be a pain if you try to be smart with the loan.

-Instead of getting a mortgage, it is advisable to plough your revenues into business, and sooner or later, you can finance your own dream home from your pocket.
-That is it with the types of loans you should avoid at all cost!
+Instead of getting a mortgage, it is advisable to plow your revenues into business, and sooner or later, you can finance your own dream home from your pocket.
+That is it with the types of loans you should avoid at all costs!